Chenyu-MA2024/P7-Applying-Data-Science/README.md

 # P7-Applying-Data-Science

-### This is a project used for applying data science in University of Manchester
+### This is a project used for Applying Data Science(DATA 70202) in University of Manchester

 ### Group members:
 Malaika Chaudhary (11615686)